mnnguyen2/WISDM/README.md

 ## About this repository:
 In this repository, you should find the following files:
+1. **Project Summary Presentation (PDF)**.
+This file should give you a good overview of the project (bonus pretty visualizations)and a summary for the model performances.
+2. **WISDM Python notebook**.
+This notebook contains the models that I built, tuned, and evaluated to predict the 18 activities.
-1. **arff_python** folder.
+3. **arff_python** folder.
 This folder contains the dataset that I used.
 I rearranged the files so that I could pull from the folder seemlessly from Python.
 Data source: https://archive.ics.uci.edu/ml/datasets/
-2. **WISDM Python notebook**.
-This notebook contains the models that I built, tuned, and evaluated to predict the 18 activities.
-3. **Project Summary Presentation (PDF)**.
-This file should give you a good overview of the project and a summary for the model performances.